kailash-manasarovar/statement/docs/timeline/2025/march.md

 ### Bach's Christmas Oratorio

-- A baroque concert played by the Jerusalem Baroque Orchestra was on at the YMCA in Jerusalem.
+- The Jerusalem Baroque Orchestra played at the YMCA in Jerusalem the week I was there.
 - They were playing Bach's Christmas Oratorio.
 - I bought a ticket and went along.
 - I had the music in my head for weeks afterwards and drove my mother mad singing it very loudly in the kitchen.
-- It felt like a little miracle to me.
+- It felt like a little miracle to me, a little nod from Great Spirit.

 ## Dom Halloran